HIIT/dime-server/README.md

     git clone https://github.com/HIIT/dime-server.git

-To compile, run:
+To compile on Linux or OS X, run:

     make

 The `Makefile` is just a wrapper around `gradle` which does all the work.

+On Windows, use:

+    gradlew build

-The first time you run `make` it will download any Java dependencies automatically.
+On the first compilation, `gradle` will download any Java dependencies automatically.
 Hence it may take a bit longer the first time.

 ### Configure